 The bird really is named after the nation of Turkey.
 Early European visitors to the Americas saw the creature and it reminded them of a bird familiar to them back home known as a “Turkey bird.”
 It seems that the African guinea fowl made it to Europe in the Middle Ages via Turkey, and the similarity to the American bird gave rise to the same name being applied.

 Adult male turkeys are called toms and females are called hens.
 Very young birds are poults and adolescents are called jakes.

 The wild turkey’s bald head can change color in seconds with excitement or emotion.
 The birds’ heads can be red (pink), white, or blue.

 Turkeys’ gobbles can be heard a mile or more away and they are fast on their feet with a top running speed of about 25 miles per hour — about the same as a human track star.

 5. Quick from the Nest

 Tom turkeys show courting behaviors much like the peacock with displays of their tails.
-Males also use other of their birdlike “junk” to attract hens including a bright snood on top of their beaks and a wiggling wattle under their beaks.
+Males also use their other birdlike “junk” to attract hens, including a bright snood on top of their beaks and a wiggling wattle under their beaks.

 8. Five Subspecies